n3s-online/lambda-discord-webhook/README.md

 # lambda-discord-bot

-Simple template for setting up a scheduled lambda function that triggers a discord bot to send a message.
+Simple template for setting up a scheduled lambda function that triggers a discord webhook to send a message.

-# Things to work on:

-1. Set up .env.example
-3. Set up discord bot

 # Welcome to your CDK TypeScript project